tamasmajer/refjs/README.md

 5. **Compose them**: `box.App(box.Counter({ Display: count }))`

-### A Single Function
+### Creating a Box

-The `box` function's behavior depend on the first argument's type.
+The type of the box depends on the type of the first argument.

 ```javascript
 box(firstArgument, ...options)